lohek330/lihongkang.github.io/_pages/about.md

 ------
 # Recent News 🔥

+2024.07: I presented two works at IEEE SAM Workshop held at Oregon State University, US.

+2024.06: One paper accepted by ICML 2024 TF2M Workshop and HiLD Workshop.

 2024.05: 😺😺 Two papers accepted by ICML 2024.

 2024.03: 😺 One paper accepted by IEEE Journal of Selected Topics in Signal Processing.